Azure/terraform-azurerm-avm-res-network-serviceendpointpolicy/README.md

 ### <a name="input_policy_definitions"></a> [policy\_definitions](#input\_policy\_definitions)

-Description: A map of policy definitions for the Service Endpoint Policy.
+Description: A list of policy definitions for the Service Endpoint Policy.
 Each definition specifies which Azure service resources are allowed.

-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+- `name` - (Required) The name of the policy definition.
 - `service` - (Optional) The service for the policy definition.
 Defaults to `Microsoft.Storage`.
 - `service_resources` - (Required) A list of Azure Resource Manager IDs of the resources that this policy applies to.
 Can specify:
   - Individual storage accounts: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccounts/{storageAccountName}`